motorcityadam/graph-paper/README.md

  * **majorGridColor** [String] By default, the major grid is `gray`.
 Controls the color of the major grid lines.
 This attribute can be any color or color designation that is valid in CSS (for example, `red`, `#990000`, `rgb(255,0,0)`, `rgba(255,0,0,0.2)`, `hsl(120,100%,50%)`...etc.).
 Note that CMYK color functions are not supported in any current browser.
  * **paperColor** [String] By default, the paper color is `white`.
 Controls the color of the paper.
 This attribute can be any color or color designation that is valid in CSS (for example, `red`, `#990000`, `rgb(255,0,0)`, `rgba(255,0,0,0.2)`, `hsl(120,100%,50%)`...etc.).
 Note that CMYK color functions are not supported in any current browser.
  * **gridVisible** [bool] By default, the grid is visible.
 Controls the visibility of the grid on the paper.
+ * **snapToGrid** [bool] By default, the selection handle will 'snap' to the nearest grid line intersection point.
+Toggling the value of this attribute will not effect the current location of the selection handle; only the next selection will be affected.

 ## Example